Nithaksha-07/Nithaksha-07/README.md

 solve practical real-world problems.

-My primary interests are **Machine Learning, Artificial Intelligence, and applied AI engineering**, with a strong focus on turning models into usable software through backend and full-stack development.
+My primary interests are **Machine Learning, Artificial Intelligence, and applied AI engineering**, with a focus on turning models and ideas into practical software through backend and full-stack development.

 ---